dzhang30/Iris/README.md

 ```

 ## Local Development and Testing

+By default, Iris will download and create all dependent files to the `/opt/iris` directory specified by the `iris_root_path` field in `iris.cfg`

 To run and test the Iris code locally:
 * open `iris.cfg`
-    * set `iris_mode = dev`
+    * set `dev_mode = true`
     * set `ec2_dev_instance_id` field to the instance id of the ec2 host you want to test on
-        * this will direct all calls to the boto3 EC2 API to point at this specific host
+        * this will direct boto3 EC2 API calls to point at the specified host
+* run the `scripts/download_configs.py` file to pull down the current configs for iris.
+They will be located in `/opt/iris/downloads`
+    ```
+    sudo python scripts/download_configs.py
+    ```
-* create test metrics that you want to run, or you can just use what's already in `metrics.json`
+* create new test metrics or edit existing ones in  `/opt/iris/downloads/metrics.json`
     * add your test metric to `metrics.json` in the following format
     ```
     # metrics.json